AntonPecherkin/MongoBox/README.md

 We’ve created the infrastructure:

-* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/nucypher/nucypher/blockchain">A web application for user</a>;
+* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/Web/mongo">A web application for user</a>;

-* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/NewCApplication_Android">Mobile application for user</a>;
+* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/MongoDb_android">Mobile application for user and Mongo Mobile</a>;

-* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/nucypher/examples/finnegans_wake_demo">NuCypher encryption and generation re-encryption keys for third-party applications</a>;
+* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/Web/mongo">NuCypher encryption and generation re-encryption keys for third-party applications</a>;

-* <a href="https://github.com/AntonPecherkin/MongoBox/master/nucypher">IPFS is decentralized file system for save documents</a>;
+* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/Web/mongo">Storing an encrypted file in a Mongo Atlas database</a>;

-* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/NewCApplication_Android/VCSecure">Creation a hidden pixel to mark your own documents and protect against online copying</a>;
+* <a href="https://github.com/AntonPecherkin/MongoBox/tree/master/MongoDb_android">Creation a hidden pixel to mark your own documents and protect against online copying</a>;

 In our application, we tried to take into account everything for the safe storage of documents and convenient use for file sharing between people.
 The application is a complete solution to the problem, plus the use of an encrypted file in a Mongo Atlas database and the creation of a secret pixel to identify files.
 The application is cross-platform.
 This application is fully functional and can be used right now.
 We believe that this is a great result during the hackathon.